 Billions of dollars of investment.
 The unprecedented scale of the project.
 42,000 satellites in constellation.
 Three orbital shells.
 And all to bring internet to deprived rural populations?
 It seems a very modest aim for such a spectacular project.
 Where’s the pay-off?

 “There is significant unmet demand,” says Elon Musk.

-Or somewhere else?
+Or from somewhere else?

 As well as abundant bandwidth and global coverage, the system also offers another crucial advantage over terrestrial systems — low latency.
 The unique features of Starlink are designed to shave vital milliseconds from the latency of existing systems, and these fractional economies will be decisive for high frequency traders, giving the potential for total domination of the markets.

-That is where Elon Musk and SpaceX will quickly make their billions back, many times over — from premium subscriptions paid by algorithmic traders.
+That’s where Elon Musk and SpaceX will quickly make their billions back, many times over — from premium subscriptions paid by algorithmic traders.

 So that’s the motherlode.
 That’s where the investment pays off.

 And is that it?
 Do our questions stop there, as soon as we hit the profit-motive?

 Is money a sufficient motive for the mission to connect every human being on the planet?

 The fact that it’s always about money that doesn’t mean that it’s only about money.